3 Crappy Things That Happened After Surviving Abuse

 Paranoia And Driving Away Good Men

 Once upon a time before him, I had a wonderful boyfriend to whom I compared all others.
 I could hold up a new boyfriend to the old one and give a thumbs up or down pretty easily.
-But my ex passed that test with flying colors (at first); later on I was too invested to dig my way out.
+But my ex passed that test with flying colors (Warning Signs of Future Abuse in Your Relationship).

 And the really sorry thing is that I had a chance to reunite with the model boyfriend, but turned it down because I was already afraid of what he might do to me.
 Existing in abuse with him robbed me of that high standard and replaced it with a paranoid comparison between men and him.